 A hosting server is the highest level of integration that can be achieved between a portal and a GIS Server site.

 When exposing a hosting server, closely monitor server resources and usage to ensure the server can bear the load from the portal users.
 If you anticipate many users hosting large numbers of services, you may want to add machines to your site before you configure the hosting server.

 To designate a server as a hosting server, configure the server with a relational data store and a tile cache data store created through ArcGIS Data Store.
 When users publish hosted feature layers to your portal, the data is copied to the relational data store.
 When you delete a hosted feature layer item from the portal, the underlying feature service is deleted from the hosting server, and the data is deleted from the relational data store.

-The relational data store is also required to allow portal users to add CSV files and shapefiles to the map, or share layers and maps from ArcGIS Maps for Office.
+The relational data store is also required to allow portal users to add .csv files and shapefiles to the map, or share layers and maps from ArcGIS for Office.

-If your portal will include federated ArcGIS GeoEvent Servers or ArcGIS GeoAnalytics Servers, your hosting server must also be configured with a spatiotemporal big data store created through ArcGIS Data Store.
+If your portal will include federated ArcGIS GeoEvent Server servers or ArcGIS GeoAnalytics Server servers, your hosting server must also be configured with a spatiotemporal big data store created through ArcGIS Data Store.

-The following diagram shows an ArcGIS Server site federated to an ArcGIS Enterprise portal, with the URL patterns used to access both components via their Web Adaptors.
-A relational type ArcGIS Data Store is shown registered with the server.
+The following diagram shows an ArcGIS Server site federated to an ArcGIS Enterprise portal, with the URL patterns used to access both components via their web adaptors.
+A relational type data store using ArcGIS Data Store is shown registered with the server.